 Talk with your funeral director about specific arrangements, including how to maintain physical distance.
 They can guide you on the best options for your situation, which may include livestreaming or video so others can take part in the service remotely.

-We recommend no food or drink being served and physical distancing should be maintained between people.
+No food or drink can be served, and physical distancing should be maintained between people.

 If you're attending a funeral or tangihanga we recommend still keeping 2 metres apart from people not in your bubble.
 You’re strongly encouraged to wear a face covering.